osenn15/DS202-Final-Project/README.md

 #### Questions to be addressed

-- How does smoking and alcohol affect an individuals chances to have diabetes?
-How does this vary by age?
+- How do health factors such as blood pressure, cholesterol levels, and BMI affect an individuals chances of getting diabetes?
 - Is there a relationship between heart disease/attack or stroke and diabetes?
 Does this differ between men and women?
 - How do physical activity and diet (eating fruits and vegetables)